plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 I got mean 2.0020, which is 0.002 from the true mean
 {% endcomment %}

-The results above make sense: the variance of one Gamma random variate is $\alpha \beta^2$, but the variance of the _mean_ of $n$ Gamma random deviates is $\alpha \beta^2/n$.
-The variance of the mean is thus inversely proportional to the sample size, so the mean of 1 million Gamma deviates was much closer to the expected value 2 than the mean of only 10000 deviates.
+The results above make sense: the variance of one Gamma random variate is $\alpha \beta^2$, but the variance of the _mean_ of $n$ Gamma random variates is $\alpha \beta^2/n$.
+The variance of the mean is thus inversely proportional to the sample size, so the mean of 1 million Gamma variates was much closer to the expected value 2 than the mean of only 10000 variates.

 ### Don't confuse rate with scale!